Contracts in Nickel

 Contracts parametrized by contracts

-One example of a contract parametrized by another contract is a Nullable contract, that accepts a value that is either null or of some other given format:
+One example is a Nullable contract, which accepts a value that is either null or of some other given format.
+If the argument is null, we accept the value immediately (and return it unchanged).
+Otherwise, we proceed with the argument contract.

 if value == null then